daicang/Scheme-meta-circular-evaluator/README.md

 ;; Meta-circular-evaluater input:

 ```
-Then have fun testing with whatever you want.
-Note do not load "main.scm" twice, or nested `apply` would cause problems.
+Then have fun testing whatever you want.
+Note that do not load "main.scm" twice, or nested `apply` would cause problems.